637man/stonxtrader/README.md

 ## About

-A slightly adventurous stock trading game by 637man written for a programming assignment for 4IT101 - Programming in Java at the University of Economics in Prague, assigned by David Kral and based on an text mode adventure game template provided by Michael Kolling, Lubos Pavlicek, and Jarmila Pavlickova.
+A slightly adventurous stock trading game written for a programming assignment for a Java programming university course.
-The template implements a Command object design pattern.

-In this game you assume a role of a slightly naive 20-year-old newbie stock trader that wants to get as rich as possible as quickly as possible, so they can retire as early as possible.
-The threshold for retiring and thus winning this game is directly proportional to the time remaining until 100 years, accounting for inflation.
-Each day is represented by a turn, and a year is 360 days, giving 2880 turns.
-If you somehow manage to stonks so much that the 64-bit integer holding the balance overflows, consider it a win as well.
+You assume a role of a slightly naive 20-year-old newbie stock trader that wants to get as rich as possible as quickly as possible, so they can retire as early as possible.
+There is no winning or losing per se, only highscores.
+Each day is represented by a turn, and a year is 360 days or 2880 turns.
+If you stonks so much the 64-bit balance variable overflows, consider it a win as well.
 Starting amount of money is a small loan of a million dollars with 5 % annual interest rate and lifetime savings of $100k.
-There are no cents in this game.
+There are no cents, it's a nuisance.

-This game serves as a somewhat scaled down earlier failed Java semester work that was supposed to be a sandbox RPG engine, while I had only 3 months of experience with Java, so I instead focused on perfecting the [Juliascii](https://github.com/637man/juliascii) fractal viewer, which was another semester work.
-I owe the satisfactory level of Stonxtrader completion to SARS-CoV-2, meaning I had more time during the spring lockdown, and it happened not to leave my PC even for presentation.
+It's a somewhat scaled down earlier failed Java semester work that was supposed to be a sandbox RPG engine, while I had only 3 months of experience with Java, so I instead focused on perfecting the [Juliascii](https://github.com/637man/juliascii) fractal viewer, which was another semester work.
+I owe this level of Stonxtrader completion to SARS-CoV-2, as I had more time during the spring lockdown, and it happened not to leave my PC even for presentation.
 However, that means the code is "works on my machine" quality.